 - The health benefits of cycling far outweigh the risks involved

-- Cycling gets safer the more cyclists there are: the ‘safety in numbers’ effect
+- Combined with good provision, cycling gets safer the more cyclists there are: the ‘safety in numbers’ effect

 - The aim of cycle safety policies and initiatives should be to encourage more as well as safer cycling, in order to maximise its health, environmental and other benefits, and to improve overall safety for all road users